GrindCrusher/wise-software-docs-storage/enterprise/02-billing/08-estimate.md

 Use the billing note pull down to select a billing note to display on this estimatee when output.
 Billing notes can be defined in the [Billing Settings](https://docs.wisesoftwareinc.com/enterprise/billing/settings/billing-notes).
 (Right click and select settings)

 # Work Order
 This option allows a work order to be created from the estimate during the approval process.
+Select which category of work order you need created.
+Work order categories can be set up [here](https://docs.wisesoftwareinc.com/enterprise/customers/settings/work-order-categories)

 ![](https://wiselibrary.blob.core.windows.net/docs/Windows/EstimateWorkOrder.png)